renemarc/countdoom/CONTRIBUTING.rst

 * Explain in detail how it would work.
 * Keep the scope as narrow as possible, to make it easier to implement.
-* Remember that this is a volunteer-driven project, and that contributions are welcome :)
+* Remember that this is a volunteer-driven project, and that contributions are welcome 😃

-Get Started!
+Get started!
 ------------

 Ready to contribute?
 Here's how to set up ``countdoom`` for local